Himali Rural Municipality

-Himali (हिमाली गाउँपालिका) is the newly formed rural municipality in Bajura District in the Sudurpashchim Province of Nepal.
+Himali (हिमाली गाउँपालिका) is a rural municipality in Bajura District in the Sudurpashchim Province of Nepal.
 It was formed in March 2017, when Government of Nepal announced 744 local level units in line with the Constitution of Nepal 2015.
 It lies in the northern region of Bajura District and is also considered to be the remote place of this district.

 History

 It is formed by merging previous VDCs named Bichhiya, Rugin and ward no. 1 to 7 of Baddhu VDC.
 There is snowfall throughout the year in this region.